China sets this year's economic growth target at 'around 5%' - KESQ

 Foreign business groups said last year global companies were shifting investment plans away from China because travel curbs blocked executives from visiting the country.

-Li, the premier, tried to reassure foreign investors by promising to open Chinese markets wider and repeating previous official pledges to give foreign companies equal treatment with domestic enterprises.
+Li, the premier, tried to reassure foreign investors by promising to open Chinese markets wider and repeating official pledges of equal treatment with domestic enterprises.

 “China is sure to provide even greater business opportunities for foreign companies,” he said.

-The party has indicated it is winding down regulatory crackdowns on tech companies but has given no sign it is backing off a campaign to tighten political control over them.
+The party has indicated its tech crackdown is winding down but has given no sign it is backing off a campaign to tighten political control over the industry.

 Entrepreneurs were shaken anew in mid-February when a star banker, Bao Fan, who was involved in some of the biggest tech deals, disappeared.
 His company announced last week Bao was “cooperating in an investigation” but gave no details.